-Program Summary Progress Evaluation Recommendation such as areas with high-performing schools or areas with high Area Median Income, as well as areas near jobs and transit.
+Program Summary Progress Evaluation Recommendation Work with the Fresno Housing Authority to assist households in using vouchers to rent in higher-opportunity areas and to identify landlords who are willing to accept vouchers in communities where vouchers are infrequently used.
+Develop a recommendation of best practices to target areas for voucher education, such as areas with high-performing schools or areas with high Area Median Income, as well as areas near jobs and transit.
 28 Relocation Services.
 In certain situations, tenants who have been served with a notice to vacate may be entitled to relocation assistance.
 Where individuals or families are displaced due to redevelopment or rehabilitation activities funded by the City, the City shall provide relocation assistance as prescribed by law.
 Temporary relocation assistance was provided to tenants of the Glenn Avenue Apartments in 2016 during rehabilitation efforts.
 There was no relocation assistance required during 2017-2019.
 The Fresno Housing Authority had two sites with relocation during 2020.
 Mariposa Commons completed construction in mid-2020, and 28 families received relocation assistance to pay for moving expenses to return.
 Housing Authority also submitted a permanent relocation plan to the City for its proposed Blackstone/Simpson mixed-use project which displaced a small auto sales business and the City approved the plan on February 16, 2021.
 There was no relocation assistance required during 2021-2022.
 Maintain program.